top of page

 We love to make LibertyCon happen as much as the attendees, pros, and guests love to be here.
 LibertyCon is dear to our hearts and we consider all who come to the con as family.
 The LibertyCon Board of Directors does its best to keep the costs of running the convention as minimal as possible while still providing an outstanding event for all of our attendees.
 Everyone on the board and staff of LibertyCon are volunteers.
 Nobody gets paid to help out.
 Every volunteer pays for their badge membership, hotel rooms, and banquet tickets.
 LibertyCon is a labor of friendship, family, and joy.

-None of us do this for the money, however, we DO love to give money to charities.
+None of us does this for the money; however, we DO love to give money to charities.
 All the proceeds raised through badge membership, donations, and the Charity Auction go to the LibertyCon Charity of Choice for the year.
-Since starting our Charity of Choice program in 2006, we have donated over $150,000 to deserving groups.
+Since starting our Charity of Choice program in 2006, we have donated over $190,000 to deserving groups.

 Sleep in Heavenly Peace